firedancer-io/firedancer/book/guide/getting-started.md

 initializing and running the validator.
 This is because of high performance features it uses like kernel bypass networking.

-It is recommended that you run these commands as `sudo` although in some cases it is possible to run with capabilities instead.
+It is recommended that you run these commands as `root` although in some cases it is possible to run as a non-root user with capabilities instead.
 You can see what capabilities are needed and why by running the command unprivileged.

+For additional layers of defense against local privilege escalation, it is not suggested to `setcap(8)` the `fdctl` binary as this can create a larger attack surface.
+You should also not run Firedancer as a user that is present in the sudoers file, although it is OK to start it as one.

 ```sh [bash]
 $ ./build/native/gcc/bin/fdctl run